thecodersguilduk/tcg_site/site/blog/from-furlough-to-software-testing-apprentice-in-just-a-few-weeks-case-study-interview.md

 ---
 ### At the end of March, over 100 talented participants graduated from our West Yorkshire Digital Skills Bootcamps, having spent 12 weeks training in areas like UX, web development, and software testing.

-### And we’re now thrilled to announce that one of those grads, Ben Palmer, has already been selected as an apprentice software tester for our partner Ascensor.
+### And we’re now thrilled to announce that the first of those grads, Ben Palmer, has already been selected as an apprentice software tester for our partner Ascensor.

-Ascensor is a digital marketing agency based in Leeds, who has been providing innovative web design and online advertising services for more than 10 years.
-Needless to say, with such an impressive track record, Ascensor has a very successful team already in place, so we’re incredibly proud of Ben for this achievement.
+Ascensor is a digital marketing agency based in Leeds.
+They've been providing innovative web design and online advertising services for more than 10 years.
+Needless to say then, with such an impressive track record, Ascensor has a very successful team already in place, so we’re incredibly proud of Ben for this achievement!

-We caught up with Ben to learn more about his journey from being put on furlough in lockdown to becoming a promising software testing professional at a leading agency.
+We had a chat with Ben to learn more about his journey from being put on furlough in lockdown to being chosen for an exciting software testing apprenticeship at a leading agency.
 Here’s what he had to say:

 #### Have you always been interested in IT, or was this a new area of learning for you?